ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 know the true time is in (t-delta-sigma, t-delta+sigma).
 After d seconds have elapsed we know the true time is within (t-delta-sigma-d*PHI, t-delta+sigma+d*PHI).
-A simple and effective way to mix with NTP or PTP discipline of the clock is to trim the observed intervals in NTP to fit entirely within this window or reject measurements that fall to far outside.
+A simple and effective way to mix with NTP or Precision Time Protocol (PTP) discipline of the clock is to trim the observed intervals in NTP to fit entirely within this window or reject measurements that fall to far outside.
 This assumes time has not been stepped.
 If the NTP process decides to step the time, it MUST use Roughtime to ensure the new truetime estimate that will be stepped to is consistent with the true time.
 Should this window become too large, another Roughtime measurement is called for.
 The definition of "too large" is implementation defined.
 Implementations MAY use other, more sophisticated means of adjusting the clock respecting Roughtime information.
 Other applications such as X.509 verification may wish to apply different rules.

 # Grease